scalawithcats/scala-with-cats/src/pages/monads/reader.md

 `Readers` are most useful in situations where:

-- we are constructing a batch program that can easily be represented by a function;
+- we are constructing a program that can easily be represented by a function;

 - we need to defer injection of a known parameter